cse364-unist/projects-group8/README.md

 # Feature2 : ChatGptModerator
 > **Important Note**
 > You should reset all the database and server before testing this feature.
+> (Please understand that although testing features 1, 2, and 3 together works well, for a more streamlined testing scenario, we initialize the database for each feature and test them separately.
+Thank you for your understanding.)
 > You can follow the following steps:
 >
 > 1. Close the server (8080 port should be closed)